FatmaZahra26/FatmaZahra26/README.md

 </h1>

 <h5 align="center">
 My name is Fatma Zahra Zakhama and I'm an Big Data & AI Student.
-I'm from Tunisia , living in Tunis.
+I'm from Tunisia .
 I'm passionate about Machine Learning , AI ,Data Science.

 ## What am I up to?